slatedocs/slate/source/includes/_endpoint-projects.md

 ##### GET

-Returns a catalog with all users that have access to this project in the following format:
+Returns a catalog with all users that have access to this project and their project permissions in the following format:

 ```http
 GET /projects/abcd/members/ HTTP/1.1